sarah2244-4/project-3-teacher-resource-hub/README.md

 Favicon -favicon.io

-FINISH RESOURCE VIEW (INTEGERATE EXTRA FEATURE SUCH AS COMMENTS HERE)
+INTEGERATE EXTRA FEATURE SUCH AS COMMENTS HERE